 Annex V to the Protocol on Environmental Protection to the Antarctic Treaty (the Protocol) establishes a framework for designating Antarctic Specially Protected Areas (ASPAs) and Antarctic Specially Managed Areas (ASMAs).
 These areas are intended to support the objective of protecting comprehensively the Antarctic environment.
 There are 72 ASPAs and 6 ASMAs currently.
 ASPAs are sites with outstanding environmental, scientific, historic, aesthetic or wilderness values, any combination of those values, or ongoing or planned scientific research that warrant additional protection due to these values or the risks of human impacts on these values.
 Important work has been done to underpin the development of a representative series of ASPAs, including spatial analyses to identify distinct ‘Environmental Domains’ and ‘Antarctic Conservation Biogeographic Regions’.
 The Antarctic Treaty Parties have agreed that these spatial frameworks are useful references to guide the designation of ASPAs within a systematic environmental-geographic framework, and the Committee for Environmental Protection (CEP) has recognised the need for a more systematic approach to the development of the protected area system.

 Antarctic biodiversity and ecosystems are under threat from introduced non-native species.
-Major invasion impacts in the sub-Antarctic region provide some indication of potential changes to ecosystem structure and function that could occur within the Antarctic Treaty area in the future.
-As yet, Antarctica has few known non-native species compared to other areas, with the Antarctic Peninsula and off shore islands the most invaded regions so far.
-However, invasion impacts are likely to increase, facilitated by climate change and increased human activity in the region.
-Some established non-native species have already begun to increase their distribution within Antarctica with potentially negative impacts upon native organisms and habitats.
-Further scientific research could usefully investigate the rate and extent of microbial and marine introductions, rates of transfer of native and non-native species between Antarctica eco-regions, and devise optimal eradication methodologies and risk assessment protocols.
+Currently the Antarctic Peninsula and off shore islands are the most invaded areas.
+Invasions are likely to increase, facilitated by climate change and increased human activity in the region.
+Despite success in eradication of non-native plants, established non-native invertebrate species have already begun to increase their distribution within Antarctica with largely unknown impacts upon native organisms and habitats.
+Further scientific research could usefully investigate surveillance and detection techniques, the rate and extent of microbial and marine introductions, rates of transfer of native and non-native species between Antarctica eco-regions, and devise optimal prevention and ultimately eradication methodologies.

 Antarctica's biodiversity and its intrinsic values are at risk from the introduction of non-native species, predominantly facilitated by human activity.
 Non-native species, or species that live outside of their natural range, can spread inter-regionally (from outside the Antarctic and its associated and dependent ecosystems) or intra-regionally (within the Antarctic and its associated and dependent ecosystems).
 Research suggests that non-native species in Antarctica could have substantial environmental, financial and irreversible impacts on Antarctic ecosystems and biodiversity.
 Research also suggests that the risk of establishment of non-native species is likely to increase with climate warming.
 Given the likelihood of increased pressures on Antarctic ecosystems from non-native species, addressing non-native species introductions is one of the highest priorities of the Committee for Environmental Protection (CEP).
 The CEP has acknowledged that continued research on the impacts of non-native species and the adoption of practices to reduce their introduction and spread are needed.